 Update: Carter will reportedly re-sign with the Bucks on a two-year deal.

 Carter wasn’t in the Bucks’ rotation after Game 2 of the second round against Boston, and many of their fans were furious about it.
 In 22 regular-season games after arriving in Milwaukee midseason, he provided his normal brand of physical point-of-attack defense and shot a preposterous 55.8 percent from 3-point range.
 If he’d shot that way during his few months Brooklyn, he would’ve stayed there.

-Wall, and, after sitting out the entire 2021-22 season, he can choose his next destination.
+Wall accepted a buyout from the Rockets, and, after sitting out the entire 2021-22 season, he can choose his next destination.
 It looks like that’s going to be the Clippers, and it looks like he’ll take the taxpayer midlevel, since that’s how much money he gave back in the buyout.
 If he does choose the Clippers, it would represent his first real chance to compete for a championship, and it’d be a good basketball fit — they can surround him with all the shooting and versatile defenders he could ever want.

 The Celtics got much better after they traded him, but that doesn’t mean Schroder can’t help a team that needs playmaking.
 I’m just not sure how much those teams will be willing to pay for it.
 If only he had kept making 38.5 percent of his 3s, like he did that one year in Oklahoma City.